leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 You can build an in-house delivery fleet.
 Or you can outsource operations to a local carrier or [**fourth-party logistics (4PL)**](https://elogii.com/blog/4pl-guide/) providers.

-You can also use apps like Postmates, if you're short on staff or want to use a known brand.
+You can also use apps like Postmates if you're short on staff or want to use a known brand.

 The main thing you should worry about when using an external delivery fleet is the service fee.